AppFair/appfair.github.io/index.md

 A Federated App Index Repository (FAIR) is part of a decentralized network of app stores, enabling users of iPhones and other devices to choose the sources of the applications and extensions they want to use.
 The App Fair (appfair.net) is one such "Fairground", and provides a set of open-source [tools](https://github.com/fair-ground/Fair.git), runtime libraries, specifications, and documentation to support this interoperarable federation of trusted software repositories.

-Anyone can create an app for the App Fair, just as anyone can create a Fairground as their own app store.
+Anyone can create an app for the App Fair, just as anyone can instantiate a Fairground as their own app store.

 ### Background: The Monolithic App Store Model